jcan37/jeffcannon/content/blog/if-im-being-honest.md

 description: I'm committing to this practice because I think it will be fun to have a record of my mental state when I become as successful as I imagine I might be some day.
-It's amazing to think that most people probably feel this way — that they're destined for great things.
+It's amazing to think that most people probably feel this way—that they're destined for great things.
 At least, I suspect that to be the case with most people.
 ---
 I'm committing to this practice because I think it will be fun to have a record of my mental state when I become as successful as I imagine I might be some day.
 It's amazing to think that most people probably feel this way—that they're destined for great things.
 At least, I suspect that to be the case with most people.